 The State Policy for exempt and complying development is contained within the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the State Policy).

 Did you know that you can do some minor building works to your house, shop or business without a development application?
 This is called exempt development.
-This means that low impact works not requiring a full merit assessment by council can be done more quickly and with less cost.
-A few examples of development that can be exempt development are:
+This means that renovations and low impact works not requiring a full merit assessment by council can be done faster and quicker.

-As long as the proposed works are low impact and meet all of the development standards (identified in the State Policy) a planning or building approval may not be needed.
+Provided the proposed works are low impact and meet all relevant development standards (identified in the State Policy) a planning or building approval may not be needed.

-Complying development is a combined planning and construction approval for straightforward development that can be determined through a fast track assessment by a council or private certifier.
-Complying development applies to homes, businesses and industry and allows for a range of things like the construction of:
+Complying development is a combined planning and construction approval for straightforward development that can be determined through a fast-track assessment by a council or private certifier.
+Complying development applies to homes, businesses and industry.

-For more details on exempt and complying development see the NSW Planning Portal.
+You can find out more about complying development on the NSW Planning Portal.